jingyiwang1209/JobApp/README.md

 # JobApp

-This mobile app is for users searching jobs in San Francisco and Bayarea, California.
+This mobile app is for users searching jobs in San Francisco and Bayarea, California using React Native.

 ## Getting Started